sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-2-5.md

 ## Solution

 This method can work not just with 2 and 3, but any relative prime numbers.
-For exemple, using $a=2$ and $b=3$, we have:
+For example, using $a=2$ and $b=3$, we have:

 $$2^43^5=2\times2\times2\times2\times3\times3\times3\times3\times3=3888$$